quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint SHOULD elect to limit the number of outstanding RETIRE_CONNECTION_ID frames to bound the necessary state.
-In order to allow a peer to retire all previously issued connection IDs, this limit SHOULD be at least the active_connection_id_limit.
+In order to allow a peer to retire all previously issued connection IDs, the limit on the number of outstanding RETIRE_CONNECTION_IDs SHOULD be at least the active_connection_id_limit.
 Within this limit, endpoints SHOULD prioritize sending frames which the peer is least likely to have received.